 NOT USED FOR COVID-19

-Hydroxychloroquine, the active drug in Plaquenil, is not recommended for use in treating COVID-19 (the illness caused by the new coronavirus).
+Hydroxychloroquine, the active drug in Plaquenil, is not recommended for use in treating COVID-19 (the illness caused by the coronavirus SARS-CoV-2).
 Do not take any prescription drug, including Plaquenil, unless your doctor recommends that you do so.

-For current information about the COVID-19 outbreak, explore our live updates.
-And for information about how to prepare, advice on prevention and treatment, and expert recommendations, visit our coronavirus hub.
+For information about how to prepare, advice on prevention and treatment, and expert recommendations, visit our coronavirus hub.

 If you have certain types of arthritis, lupus, or malaria, your doctor might suggest Plaquenil as a treatment for your condition.
 (Plaquenil is also available as the generic drug hydroxychloroquine.)
 Learning about the possible side effects of this drug can help you decide if it’s a good option for you.

 Plaquenil is a prescription medication that’s used in adults for:

 - treating rheumatoid arthritis (RA)

 - treating and helping prevent certain forms of malaria

 Plaquenil is also used in certain children to treat and help prevent certain forms of malaria.

 Plaquenil is a tablet that you take by mouth.
 For lupus and RA, it’s taken daily as a long-term treatment.
 To help prevent malaria, Plaquenil might be taken on a short-term or long-term basis.
 For malaria, you’ll typically only need a 2-day course of treatment.